 How do I update a plugin that team members already have installed?

 Bump the version in plugin.json and push to the marketplace repository.
-Team members update via the plugin manager or by running /plugin update.
+Team members update via the plugin manager or /plugin update.
 Major bumps must include migration notes in the README — what changed, how to update existing context files.
 If you renamed a field (sources.github.org → sources.github.organization), ship a one-line migration sed command in the README.
-Friction kills upgrades.
+If you added a required userConfig field, they'll be prompted at next enable.
+Friction kills upgrades — make migrations obvious.

 What happens if two plugins define a skill with the same name?